Donald Dearborn – Evolution

 Professor Dearborn’s research asks why animals do the things they do, and how we can do a better job of mitigating our impacts on the natural world.
 Recurring research themes include mate choice, parental investment strategies, population structure, and host-parasite evolution.
 Most of this work is with seabirds and songbirds.
 Professor Dearborn uses a mix of lab methods (mainly genetics tools) and field methods.
 For more information, see www.bates.edu/~ddearbor

-Juola FA, Dearborn DC.
-2011.
+Juola FA and Dearborn DC.
+2012.
 Sequence-based evidence for major histocompatibility complex-disassortative mating in a colonial seabird.
-Proceedings of the Royal Society B: Biological Sciences in press.
+Proceedings of the Royal Society B: Biological Sciences 279:153-162.

 Selected Mentored Theses